 This work builds on the Improvement Strategy of 2017-2019 with a focus on three key objectives: growing improvement support, growing innovation and growing involvement.
-The two main drivers for these are the new Health and Social Care Standards which puts people's rights and what matters to them at the heart of what we do, along with the new quality frameworks which put a greater emphasis on self-evaluation for the purposes of identifying what needs to improve, with quality illustrations showing what 'good care' looks like.
+These key objectives support the Health and Social Care Standards which put people's rights and what matters to them at the heart of what we do and the new quality frameworks.
+The quality frameworks put a greater emphasis on self-evaluation for the purposes of identifying what needs to improve, along with quality illustrations showing what 'good care' looks like.

 The Care Inspectorate is a scrutiny body which supports and drives improvement.
 This means we look at the quality of care in Scotland to ensure it meets high standards.
-Where we find that improvement is needed, we support services, providers and partnerships, in a variety of ways to make positive changes.
+Where we find that improvement is needed, we support services, providers and partnerships, in a variety of ways to take positive steps to make changes that improve the quality of care.